Lenarqa/Lenarqa/README.md

 <h3 align="center"> Hi there, I'm Lenarqa 👋 </h3>

-<h2 align="center"> I'm a frontend & java script developer! </h2>
+<h2 align="center"> I'm a frontend (React) & java script developer! </h2>

 - 🔭 I study at University and finding some job!
 - 🌱 I’m currently learning JS
 - 🐈 Love cats!
-- 🥅 2021 Goals: find some programmer job and learn more English
+- 🥅 2022 Goals: find some programmer job and learn more English
 - ⚡ Fast fact: I love to juggling and run
 - 💬 Ask me about something.
 To connect with me, use my [website](https://valievlr.ru/).
 There you find all my contacts.